fenago/ml-bootcamp/Lab_3.md

 It does this by shuffling the original dataset and then splitting it in such a way that the test set contains 20% of the data and the train set contains the remaining 80% (figure 3.6).
-Internally, it's implemented similarly to what we did ourselves in the previous chapter.
+Internally, it's implemented similarly to what we did ourselves in the previous lab.